Meaningful Use: Registration and Attestation

 - Provide numerator and denominator for the measure, or

-- Attest that EP has taken the required action, e.g., enabled the functionality, conducted a test, generated a report, etc.
+- Attest that EP has taken the required action, e.g., conduct a security review, enabled the functionality, submitted to registry(ies), etc.

 - That data submitted for clinical quality measures was generated as output from the identified certified EHR technology